my-cool-space/my-cool-dot-space/README.md

    - `admin_settings` - For application configuration
    - `abuse_reports` - For abuse reporting system
    - `deletion_requests` - For GDPR data deletion requests
+   - `alerts` - For admin-sent alerts displayed on the dashboard

 ## Docker Deployment